0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 This commoditized form of time segments moments into Spectacular time and **Pseudo-cyclical time**.
 Spectacular time is the equivalent of work, and pseudo-cyclical time is its' corresponding free-time.
 Pseudo-cyclical time is perceived to have more intrinsic value than working time--work is the so-called 'real life' the worker must endure.
-<span className="note"><small>The consumption of these images (media broadly: internet, tv, news, magazines, apps, even academic publications) serve as further advertisements for all other commodities.</small>Any surplus pseduo-cyclical time is increasingly allocated to the consumption of images,</span>
+<span className="note"><small>The consumption of these images (media broadly: internet, tv, news, magazines, apps, even academic publications) serve as further advertisements for all other commodities.</small>Any surplus pseudo-cyclical time is increasingly allocated to the consumption of images,</span>
 deepening the immersion in
 <span className="note"><small>Spectacle is a pervasive system of mediation that alienates individuals from authentic social interactions and experiences.
 It is not merely about passive consumption of media but encompasses the entire fabric of society, including politics, culture, and everyday life where reality becomes fragmented and commodified, with images and representations serving as a substitute for genuine human relationships and directly lived experiences (Debord 2021).</small>Spectacle.</span>
 This time is the realm of the commodity, and the images are the medium with which these commodities act upon our consciousness most efficiently.